Recreation leadership training program opens seats for provincial participants from rural and remote communities

-By May 2021, the Recreation North Training Program had reached more than 45 communities across the North.
-More than 200 individuals from Pond Inlet (NU) to Burwash Landing (YT) have taken learning events to strengthen their recreation leadership competencies.
-Among these, 34 have earned a Certificate in Northern Recreation Leadership and 9 have […]
+As of May 2021, the Recreation North Training Program has reached more than 45 communities across the North, from Pond Inlet (NU) to Burwash Landing (YT).
+More than 200 individuals have taken learning events to strengthen their recreation leadership competencies.
+Thirty-four of these participants have earned a Certificate in Northern Recreation Leadership and 9 have […]

 Recreation is essential for individual, community and environmental health and wellbeing.
 Recreation in the North is a Means to a Greater Beginning (as described on CPRA’s website).
 The Community Recreation Leadership Program was developed, with generous support from the Arctic Inspiration Prize, as a meaningful and relevant training program to strengthen recreation capacity across the North.